What is Accreditation?

 Is the Aeronautics Program Accredited?

 Yes, it is.
 Not only at the institutional level through Kent State University’s accreditation by the Higher Learning Commission, North Central Association, but also at the specialized level by the Aviation Accreditation Board International (AABI) .
-Each area of concentration in Aeronautics is accredited separately.
-At this time, all four areas of concentration in Aeronautics are accredited by AABI.
+Each Aeronautics BS degree is accredited separately.
+At this time, all four Aeronautics BS degrees are accredited by AABI.

 What is the Aviation Accreditation Board International?